2020 Major League Baseball postseason: (1) Tampa Bay Rays vs. (6) Houston Astros

 This was the second postseason meeting between the Rays and Astros.
-They last met in the 2019 ALDS, which the Astros won in five games.
-The Astros became the second team in MLB history to overcome a 3–0 series deficit to force a Game 7 in a postseason series, the last team to do so were the Boston Red Sox in the 2004 ALCS.
-However, the Rays managed to hold on and win Game 7, advancing to the World Series for the first time since 2008.
+They last met in the ALDS the previous year, which the Astros won in five games before falling in the World Series.
+The Astros became the second team in MLB history to overcome a 3–0 series deficit to force a Game 7 in a postseason series, the first team to do so since the Boston Red Sox in the 2004 ALCS.
+However, the Rays managed to hold on and win Game 7, knocking off the defending American League champions to advance to the World Series for the first time since 2008.